toboil-features/mediamtx-routing-rtmp/mediamtx-config-changes.md

     -f flv rtmp://localhost:21001/live/abc123
 ```
 Owncast default localhost link, but with with custom port, since MediaMTX demands 1935 port too.
-One URL streaming only, so you are supposed to ebmed TOKEN into URL by yourself else restreaming is unavailable?
+One URL streaming only, so you are supposed to embed TOKEN into URL by yourself, else restreaming is unavailable?
 That's how Owncast handles it: https://owncast.online/docs/broadcasting/